mmontalbo/grim_rust/README.md

 set switches, and records actor/object mutations as the scripts execute.
 Verbose runs (`--run-lua --verbose`) echo each loaded script plus the engine-side events (actor selection, Manny's position/costume changes, object state updates, inventory mutations).
-The mode still stubs the broader boot scaffolding—`_colors`, `_sfx`, `_controls`, and menu helpers—so expect it to pause once those bindings are required, but Manny's Office now boots using the real object tables emitted by `_objects.lua`.
-The runtime summary captures the state we do manage to mutate—active set, queued scripts, Manny's transforms, inventory contents—so we can diff real Lua behaviour against the static analysis while we fill in the missing services.
+The host now handles the early boot plumbing—`_colors`, `_sfx`, and `_controls` install Lua-side scaffolds via Rust—but still stubs the richer menu helpers, so expect it to pause once those bindings are required.
+Manny's Office boots using the real object tables emitted by `_objects.lua`, and the runtime summary captures the state we do manage to mutate—active set, queued scripts, Manny's transforms, inventory contents—so we can diff real Lua behaviour against the static analysis while we fill in the missing services.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest